 Isaac Clarke (Dead Space series)

 If you combined the survivability of film heroine Ellen Ripley, the ingenuity of TV hero MacGyver, and the fortune of internet meme Bad Luck Brian, you’d end up with someone like Isaac Clarke.
-This incredibly unlucky engineer is the protagonist of the Dead Space series, and faces all manner of grotesque monsters courtesy of the space-zombies known as “Necromorphs.”
+This poor bastard is the protagonist of the Dead Space series, and faces all manner of grotesque monsters courtesy of the space-zombies known as “Necromorphs.”
 Adding to the insanity are the Unitologists, members of a crazy religion that want to kill Isaac and spread the deadly plague.
 Isaac is only able to survive so long thanks to his high intelligence, extreme willpower, and knack for utilizing typical engineering tools (well, typical futuristic ones) as weapons capable of quickly dismembering his foes.

 Fun fact: He’s named after legendary science fiction writers Isaac Asimov and Arthur C. Clarke.